leonardoas10/react-node-mongo-nginx/README.md

 ## Description

--   It is an app that was created in order to practice dockerization and orchestration
+-   It is an app that was created in order to practice dockerization and orchestration CI/CD.
--   The app is made up of ReactJs - NodeJS - Mongo - Nginx - Docker - K8S
+-   The app is made up of ReactJs - NodeJS - Mongo - Nginx - Docker - K8S - CI/CD
 -   You can run the application with `docker-compose` and / or` minikube`
 -   When running with `docker-compose` it has an Nginx container with the objective of doing` reverse-proxy` towards the ReactJs or NodeJs containers; in this way the coexistence of the different requests is ensured, either with `docker-compose` and / or` minikube`
 -   The Mongo database, imports automatically either in the `docker-compose` and / or` minikube`, test data.
 -   By using minikube, you can access the [Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), where you can view all the services, pods, namespaces, configmap, dynamics, etc ... you can use the 'skip' button to skip the login token.
+-   The CI / CD is used with github actions, which fulfills the function of logging into dockerhub and updating the images, as long as there is a change in the respective folder.

 ## Instalation - Docker-Compose